patogallaiovlabs/aztec-ganache-starter-kit/README.md

 4. Start up Ganache `yarn start` (This will create 5 test ethereum accounts from the credentials in `.env`)

-5. Compile the contracts `yarn truffle compile --all`
+5. Compile the contracts `yarn compile`

 6. Deploy AZTEC! `yarn migrate`